 Access your saved content

-Accenture research shows that although employers are investing in these tools, patient engagement remains a struggle.
+Accenture research shows that, although employers are investing in healthcare transparency tools, patient engagement remains a struggle.

 Download the full PDF for more detail on how transparency tools are being used for patient engagement.